 Services will be held at Rux Funeral Home in Kewanee and Pastor Robert Curry will officiate.
 Services will take place at a later date and military rites will be accorded by the Kewanee Veterans Council.
 In lieu of flowers, memorials may be made to St. Peter's Church Shepherd’s Fund, 119 S. Grove St., Kewanee, IL 61443 or your local humane society.

-To send flowers to Elwyn's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Elwyn E. Karau, please visit our floral store.